 Cases of deadly COVID-19 are devastating vulnerable communities across the globe.

-More than 234 million COVID-19 infections have been confirmed since the start of the pandemic.
-Almost 5 million people have lost their lives.
-These devastating numbers are understood to be just a fraction of the real scale of this pandemic.
+More than 349 million COVID-19 infections have been confirmed since the start of the pandemic.
+More than 5.5 million people have lost their lives.
+These devastating numbers are understood to be just a fraction of the real scale of the pandemic.
+As we enter our third year of COVID-19, many people are yet to gain access to a single dose of a vaccine.

-Medical centres and vulnerable communities desperately need your support.
+Medical centres, frontline workers and vulnerable communities desperately need your support.
 You can help to send life-saving supplies to where they’re needed most.
 Please, donate now.

-Health care systems are on the brink of collapse.
-They urgently need oxygen and medical equipment to treat critically ill patients, and protective wear to prevent the spread of new infections.
+Health care systems in vulnerable communities are on the brink of collapse.
+They urgently need vaccines to help stop the spread, protective wear to keep health workers safe and oxygen to treat critically ill patients.

-UNICEF is on the ground in every one of these countries and we are racing to get supplies to the communities most in need, but we need your help.
-Please, donate now to send emergency supplies to help in the fight against COVID-19.
+UNICEF is on the ground and we are racing to get supplies to the communities most in need, but we need your help.
+Please, donate now to send life-saving supplies to help in the fight against COVID-19.

-Help send life-saving supplies to keep patients alive
+Help send life-saving supplies to help end this pandemic.

 UNICEF’s longstanding expertise in the delivery of emergency supplies and vaccines makes us uniquely positioned to provide life-saving support – from big cities to the most remote, hardest to reach parts of the world.